immanuelweule/Cubesat-RFC/README.md

 <ins>To do:</ins>

 Adrian:
-- update workload
+- next to command line choose module configuration (easier command handling)
 - Module setter for request frequency (in sec)

 Immi:

-- function for workload (On/Off time of a high/low Pin)
-- receiveData for many arguments
+- testing String appending
+- Programmablaufplan
+- Präsentation

 Not so important:
-- next to command line choose module configuration (easier command handling)
 - Check after initialization if modules are working and show it in Tab "Modules"
 - Turn On/Off modules in "Modules" tab
-- Split files in Js, HTML, CSS
 - Clean up functions
 - Clean up leftovers from testing